Complementary Liberal Arts in H&S - A Focused Academic Exploration

 In addition, H&S students are expected to complete an additional course designated “Diversity” (that is, a second course to supplement that required as part of the ICC; this course may be completed anywhere in the student’s coursework).

-For more details about the CLA, consult the H&S section of the 2013-14 Undergraduate Catalog (expected publication date: June 2013).
+For more details about the CLA, consult the H&S section of the Undergraduate Catalog.